OliverHennhoefer/unquad/docs/source/user_guide/statistical_concepts.md

 ## Calibration and Validation

-The calibration process in unquad involves:
+The calibration process in nonconform involves:

 1. Splitting the data into training and calibration sets
 2. Computing nonconformity scores on the calibration set